-The Board is of the view that the general outlook of the industry and the business environment in which the Group operates will improve slightly and slowly with difficult market conditions in the coming year.
-The Board expects that it will continue to take some time for TV stations to improve their performance in the post-pandemic era and hence increase their purchasing power which will be business opportunities for the Group.
-Nonetheless, the Group will continue to explore opportunities in the business of production of and investment in TV series and web series.
-In particular, the Group will continue to develop and strengthen business relationship with TV stations and online video platforms.
-Moreover, the Group has been keeping up with the market trends and capturing the new opportunities presented in the market by evaluating and purchasing scripts for TV series and web series to increase the Group's project reserve in this area.
-It is believed that further improving our business cooperation with TV stations and online video platforms could in the long run assist the Group in seizing future business.
+The Board is of the view that the general outlook of the industry and the business environment in which the Group operates remain difficult in the coming year.
+The Group will make due adjustments to business focus based on the changes in the film and television market situation and audience viewing habits and continue to explore opportunities in the business of production of and investment in TV series and web series.
+On one hand, the Group will continue to develop and strengthen business relationship with TV stations and online video platforms.
+It will evaluate and purchase scripts for TV series and web series to increase the Group's project reserve in this area.
+On the other hand, the Group will keep up with the market trends and seize the new opportunities presented in the market to continuously explore new sectors in the film and television industry, in a view to helping the Group capture new business in the future.